Understanding Sparse Feature Updates in Deep Networks using Iterative Linearisation: Introduction

 \subsection{Related Work}

-\citet{Li19enhanced} create an enhanced NTK for CIFAR10 with significantly better empirical performance than the standard one, however it still performs less well than the best neural networks. \citet{Yang21feature} use a different limit to allow feature learning, however neither of these give much insight as to why the standard parameterisation doesn't work well.
+\citet{Li19enhanced} create an enhanced NTK for CIFAR10 with significantly better empirical performance than the standard one, however, it still performs less well than the best neural networks. \citet{Yang21feature} use a different limit to allow feature learning which performs better than finite networks (though it can only be computed exactly in very restricted settings).
+However, neither of these gives much insight as to how to understand better neural networks using the standard parameterisation.

 \citet{Lee20versus} run an empirical study comparing finite and infinite networks under many scenarios and \citet{Fort20llntk} look at how far SGD training is from fixed-NTK training, and at what point they tend to converge. \citet{Lewkowycz20catapult} investigate at what points in training the kernel regime applies as a good model of finite network behaviour.
 Both find better agreement later in training.
+In contrast, \citet{Vyas22limitations} look at the continuing changes of the NTK later in training finding that there is continued benefit in some cases.

-\citet{Chizat19lazy} consider a different way to make finite networks closer to their infinite width analogs by scaling in a particular way, finding that as they get closer to their infinite width analogs, they perform less well empirically.
+\citet{Chizat19lazy} consider a different way to make finite networks closer to their infinite width analogs by scaling in a particular way, finding that as they get closer to their infinite width analogs, they perform less well empirically as they approach this limit.

+Much of the second-order optimisation literature considers damping in detail, however it is normally from the perspective of improving numerical stability \citep{Dauphin14identifying, Martens10deep} or optimisation speed \citep{Martens15kfac}, not understanding feature learning in neural networks.